My Stereo System

 ![]() |

 Roger Whittaker, Live with Saffron (EMI, South Africa, 2LP), was a record my parents played often.
 To this day for me it is one of the outstanding live recordings with lots of interaction with the crowd.
 A double LP, I would love to get a new copy if any were available.
 This is lively and enjoyable recording with lots of audience interaction.
 It is not meant to be listened to in silence and it is not an "audiophile" type album.
 Just listen to an artist with an exceptional voice, the ability to whistle, and to let the audience make fools of themselves trying the same.
+What's next for this album?
+Looking for a new reissue or a pre-owned title in VG+ and better condition. |

 ![]() |